ravishankardas/Slot-Booking/README.md

 # slot_book

 This flutter application is a part of multi-module project which helps in booking a slot.
+Before running the app one should delete the google-services.json and replace them with theirs in

 ## Getting Started